 - F (Undetected) - camera records event file when it does not detect the driver (3CH only)

 - As the name suggests, this type of recording file is triggered manually.
-Through the proximity sensor of the camera, Manual recording files (orange icons in the recording files list) can be created both while driving and when the car is parked.
-Touching or waving a finger within 20 mm from the sensor will activate manual recording.
+Through the proximity sensor/touch sensor of the camera, Manual recording files (orange icons in the recording files list) can be created both while driving and when the car is parked.
+Touching the touch sensor or waving a finger within 20 mm from the sensor will activate manual recording (Note: In the firmware settings, Manual Recording should be set to be triggered by the sensor).